Lavaei/snappfood/README.md

 0. Execute `php artisan migrate` to create tables in the given database.

 ### How to run
 0. Execute `php artisan snapp:call` in the root directory.
+You can use `php artisan snapp:call --random` to assign calls to operators with same priority randomly (This algorithm is fair, but consumes more resources).
 0. Use below API to interact with application.
 You should see the output in `stdout` of `php artisan snapp:call ` command.